16 Haunted College Campuses and Their Stories

 Flickr user NVinacco

-Strange things happen on the fourth floor of Boston University’s Kilachand Hall (formerly Shelton Hall).
-Prior to the school acquiring the building it was a hotel where dramatist Eugene O’Neill passed away.
-O’Neill’s ghost is said to remain in the building.
-The elevator randomly halts on the fourth floor, where the lights are dimmer than anywhere else.
-Students report hearing knocking on their doors, though no one is on the other side.
+Kilachand Hall’s fourth floor is known for strange activity.
+Before the university acquired the building, it was a hotel where playwright Eugene O’Neill passed away.
+His ghost is said to linger there, with the elevator stopping unexpectedly at the fourth floor, where the lights are the dimmest.
+Students report hearing knocks on doors, even when no one is outside.

 Flickr user Steven Martin